Slovak National Uprising Square (Ostrava): Surroundings

 Thanks to the post-war plans, the whole estate was initially intended to be built in the same functionalist spirit according to the plans of Anna Friedlová, Jaroslav Turek, Jiří Štursa and Otakar Slabý.
 "Our duplexes (Dvouletky, literally: "Two-years-houses") were built in 1948-1949 during the two-year economic plan, hence the naming of the houses.
 Subsequently, the functionalist project was rejected as too expensive and the five-year economic plan came along.
-There was a need for many flats, for workers from all over the country who came to Ostrava to work in the steelworks and mines", states in the interview a longtime resident of the housing estate.
-The rest of the neighbourood of the Sqaure is built in the socialist-realism style from the 1950s, but also in a less-artistically and ornamental, "plain", style from the 1960s, and finally partly formed by the block of flats from 1970s and 1980s.
+There was a need for many flats, for workers from all over the country who came to Ostrava to work in the steelworks and mines", states in the interview a long time resident of the housing estate.
+The rest of the neighbourhood of the Square is built in the socialist-realism style from the 1950s, but also in a less-artistically and ornamental, "plain", style from the 1960s, and finally partly formed by the block of flats from 1970s and 1980s.

 The surroundings of the square are marked by the historical post-revolutionary (1989) division of the housing stock.
 Since housing estates of this type, plus the present "residencies" (ubytovny), were built in the Ostrava region mainly for employees of mines and factories (sometimes for a short-term rental) even after the revolution the local mining giant OKD inherited a considerable part of the local housing stock.
 This was gradually privatised.
 As a result, the city of Ostrava does not have a sufficient number of flats to own and has had very limited opportunity since the 1990s to provide, for example, social housing for citizens who are in foreclosure or face other financial problems.
 As a result, these flats and residential hotels are being bought up by entrepreneurs who offer housing to the poorest, usually Roma.
 The entrepreneurs have taken advantage, especially in the 2010s, of the state allowance and the housing subsidy provided to the poorest inhabitants of the Czech Republic.
 In June 2013, the local labour office paid over CZK 46 million to 14,000 people.
 The state project to help people in need by offering social housing went awry, and instead of providing decent, rent-controlled apartments for low-income people, those whose discrimination made it impossible to live elsewhere began to move into apartments - in poor condition, with disproportionately high rents and unfavourable contracts.